erincatto/box2c/docs/dynamics.md

 chains of bodies connected by weld joints will flex.

-Instead it is better to create breakable bodies starting with a single body with multiple fixtures.
-When the body breaks, you can destroy a fixture and recreate it on a new body.
+Instead it is better to create breakable bodies starting with a single body with multiple shapes.
+When the body breaks, you can destroy a shape and recreate it on a new body.
 See the Breakable example in the testbed.

 ### Friction Joint